Illumina/manta/src/markdown/mantaUserGuide.md

 a possible breakend location.

-Manta requires input sequencing reads to be mapped by an external tool and provided as input in BAM format.
-Each input BAM file must be coordinate sorted and indexed to produce a`samtools`-style index in a file named to match the input BAM file with an additional '.bai' extension.
+Manta requires input sequencing reads to be mapped by an external tool and provided as input in either BAM or CRAM format.
+Each input file must be coordinate sorted and indexed to produce a`samtools/htslib`-style index in a file named to match the input BAM orCRAM file with an additional '.bai', '.crai' or '.csi' filename extension.

-At configuration time, at least one BAM file must be provided for the normal or tumor sample.
+At configuration time, at least one BAM or CRAM file must be provided for the normal or tumor sample.
 A matched tumor-normal sample pair can be provided as well.
 If multiple input files are provided for the normal sample, each file will be treated as a separate sample as part of a joint diploid sample analysis.

-The following limitations exist on the input BAM files provided to
+The following limitations exist on the input BAM or CRAM files provided to
 Manta:

 * Alignments cannot contain the "=" character in the SEQ field.